diarreola/puppychase/README.md

-# codecademychallenge
+# Puppy Chase

-Guess one letter at a time of a codeword represented by blank placeholders for each letter.
+Guess one letter at a time of a codeword, represented by blank placeholders for each letter, to catch your puppy before it escapes.

 ### Prerequisites